shadowing-french

 You can play these videos through your smartphone or tablet.
 During the initial phase of shadowing, all you’ll need is the audio component.

-Later on, when you’re ready to add visual aids, just start watching—the written resources you need to facilitate your repetition and deepen your understanding will be right before your very eyes.
+Later on, when you’re ready to add visual aids, just start watching.
+The written resources you’ll need to facilitate your repetition and deepen your understanding will be right before your very eyes.

-With rapid conversations and multiple speakers, the Français en Dialogue channel is well-suited to intermediate students looking for varied material to shadow French.
+With rapid conversations and multiple speakers, the compréhension orale channel is well-suited for intermediate students looking for varied material to shadow French.

 The dialogues are transcribed on the videos themselves.
-You can either work your way through a composite video with hours of conversation, such as the one below, or you can string together your own unique collection of shorter videos to create shadowing sessions with the exact length you want.
+You can work your way through a composite video with hours of conversation, such as the one above, or make your own playlist of some of their shorter videos.

 With quick video clips such as movie trailers, music videos, news segments and comedy sketches, the FluentU language program offers tons of opportunities for shadowing authentic French as heard in the media.